Ishu188/Leetcode-questions/README.md

-# Leetcode-questions
+# DSA-questions
-I have solved leetcode question for the better understanding of data structures and algorithm.
+I have solved DSA question for the better understanding.